ajaxbits/ajaxbits-site/content/posts/offscreencanvas-image-conversion.md

 +++
-title = 'Easy Client-Side Image Conversion with Browser APIs' date = 2024-02-24T16:06:20-06:00 draft = true tags = ["til", "web", "js"]
+title = 'Easy PNG conversion natively in the browser' date = 2024-02-24T16:06:20-06:00 draft = true tags = ["til", "web", "js"]
 +++

 {{< callout >}}
-I wrote this initially for an interview, but I ended up really liking it so you also get to read it.
+This got me dropped from an interview, but I ended up really liking it so you also get to read it.
 {{< /callout >}}

-Image conversion on the web is an incredibly common task.
-There are thousands of methods and [hundreds](https://www.npmjs.com/search?q=image+manipulation) of libraries available that get it done.

-But what if you just can't be bothered with all that?

-What if you're banging out a prototype, an MVP, or simply want to get something working quickly?
-What if you don't want to add _another_ dependency to your project just to do basic image conversion?

-Well, you're in luck!
-Here's a quick, portable recipe to easily transcode an image using native browser APIs and vanilla JavaScript.

-## Problem

-Suppose our web app does image conversion from PNG to JPEG.
+Say you want to convert PNG to JPEG in the browser.
 We have a form for users to submit PNG files that looks something like this:

 ```html
 <form id="converter" action="#" method="post" enctype="multipart/form-data">